-Additionally, during the second quarter of 2012, a subsidiary of the Core Fund executed a discounted pay-off agreement with a lender concerning the debt secured by One Renaissance Square, an office building located in Phoenix, Arizona, which released the Core Fund from all outstanding debt and obligations, including the outstanding principal balance of \$103.6 million, at a discounted amount of \$89.3 million.
-As a result of the debt extinguishment, the Core Fund recognized a gain on debt extinguishment of \$12.6 million.
+During the nine months ended September 30, 2012, a subsidiary of the Core Fund executed discounted pay-off agreements with lenders concerning the debt secured by One Renaissance Square and Two Renaissance Square, office buildings located in Phoenix, Arizona, to release the Core Fund from all outstanding debt and obligations, including the outstanding principal balances of \$103.6 million, at a discounted amount of \$89.3 million.
+As a result of the debt extinguishment, the Core Fund recognized a gain on debt extinguishment of \$12.6 million, net of service costs and fees.